kookkui/SoloRPGs/Riftbreakers/PCs/Taylor the Beautiful/Taylor the Beautiful.md

   Aspects: Chaos Life Boon Light
   Quirk: It appears to be completely made of glass.
 It doesn't make it more fragile than it should be though

-Title1: Quiver
+title1: Quiver
-Title2: Torch Ud10
+title2: Torch Ud10
-Title3: Bandage Ud12
+title3: Bandage Ud12
-Title4: Arrows Ud12
+title4: arrows ud12
-Title5: Rations x 2
+title5: rations x 2
-Title6: Rough Leather x 10
+title6: rough leather x 10
-Title7: Extra-Dimensional bag x 0
+title7: extra-dimensional bag x 0
-Title8: Ascended Essence (Prime)
-Title9: Lantern
-Title10: Aetheryte
+title8: ascended essence (prime)
+title9: lantern
+title10: aetheryte
-Title11: "Stoneskin Potion.
-For the next hour you have +1 Armor, but your Dodge and Acrobatics skills are reduced by -10.
-Aspects: Stone, Boon"
+title11: "stoneskin potion. for the next hour you have +1 armor, but your dodge and acrobatics skills are reduced by -10. aspects: stone, boon"
-Title12: Aetheryte
-Title13: Backpack
-a-N: "355"
+title12: aetheryte
+title13: backpack
 proficiency1: "**Weapon:** Longbow"
 proficiency2: "**Weapon:** Scimitar"
 proficiency3: "**Armor:** Soft Leather"